African All Stars Transfer News & Rumours: Roma want Iheanacho as Abraham alternative

 Manchester United are willing to release Amad Diallo on loan this summer following the arrival of Jadon Sancho from Borussia Dortmund.

-Manchester Evening News reports that the Ivory Coast international will leave Old Trafford before the transfer deadline for more playing minutes.
+Manchester Evening News reports that the Ivory Coast international will leave Old Trafford before the transfer deadline day for more playing minutes elsewhere.

 Diallo completed a £37 million move to Manchester from Atalanta in January and he played just eight matches across all competitions last season.